zivkaplan/Book-library/README.md

 an exercise from ['The Odin Project'](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library).

 Features:
-- add your books to the virtual library.
+- add your books to the virtual library
-- edit them.
+- edit them
+- filters to view your read/unread/all books
-- mark books you have read.
+- mark books you have read
-- log in to your Google acount and save your data to access it everywhere.
+- log in to your Google acount and save your data to access it everywhere
-- non logged users will have their data saved automatically on the browser's local storage.
+- non logged users will have their data saved automatically on the browser's local storage

 Project contains: